Custom Ordered Merchandise What You Need To Know

 PRIOR, PROPER, PLANNING, PREVENTS, PISS, POOR, PERFORMANCE!!! ( I owe a shout out for this saying to my friend Karen, we used to always say this back during my “big box” visual design days….LOL)

-This week is all about procuring all of the items from my inspiration board.
+This week is all about procuring all of the items from my inspiration board which is all Custom Ordered Merchandise , here is What You Need To Know.
 I want to be honest with you, I found myself in quite a pickle during my first Spring ORC 2017 week 3 (link here) .
 How you may ask?
-Well, I listed a rug on my inspiration board, and when I went to order the item it had sold out that very week.
-Now I am not saying that it sold out because I had it on my ORC inspiration board, and people might have seen it and love it too, but it sure is quinky dinky don’t you think?
+Well, I listed a rug on my inspiration board, and when I went to order the item it had sold out the same week.
+Now I am not saying that it sold out because I had it on my ORC inspiration board, and people might have seen it and love it too, but it sure is a quinky dinky don’t you think?
 So may take away I learned was always order the items prior to starting your project.
 So I will admit, I may have ordered several of my items prior to my project launch last week, just to make sure I had them in house.
 That is simply called Prior Proper Planning, folks!

 Okay so first things first.
 I fell in love with this gorgeous piece of art called Rift, by Kelly Johnston from Seattle WA, which is available through Minted.
 I find that having a great inspiration piece or focal piece in each room helps to facilitate a cohesive design package.
 As a designer it gives us a starting point for what a client loves.
 In my case, I loved the colors and abstract quality of the water in this piece of art.
 It gives me a sense of calm, and allows my eyes and mind to relax.
 It will be the perfect visual piece to focus my attention while developing posts.

 The desk is another item that I needed to make sure that I procured for this challenge.
 As I mentioned in Week 1 my current desk was just too small.
 I had really been think about using a farmhouse style dining table, instead of a desk.
-I saw this one on a post from my friend, and neighbor, Kelley Nan a couple of months ago.
-It was perfect so sending a big thank you Kelley for such a great find, I think it will be perfect for my office space.
+This is the Valerie Dining Table from Wayfair, which I think will be the perfect size.

 Finally, the last part of planning week was also getting together a shopping list of supplies for all the DIY projects.
 We are actually going to luck out, we ended up having extra materials left over from our Farmhouse Pantry Shelve project.
 So the floating shelves will be going up next week since we have everything we need to complete that project.
 Sending out a big thank you to, Mountain Metals for the brackets and Thomas Lumber Yard for those extra long cedar planks.